Graduate Program Overview

 Individualized programs, personalized mentoring by faculty, and small classes allow for exceptional learning opportunities.

-A thesis option may be chosen but is not required.
+A thesis is required for music education students (3 hours).
+A thesis option (6 hours) may be chosen for performance and conducting, but is not required.
 Thesis Guidelines can be found here.

 RESEARCH LITERACY REQUIREMENT

-In addition (if the thesis option is not elected) students will be required to submit a formal research literacy paper which will be overseen by the major teacher and approved by the student's committee.
+In performance and conducting programs when the thesis is not elected, students will be required to submit a formal research literacy paper which will be overseen by the major teacher and approved by the student's committee.
 Once approved, the paper will be officially submitted to the College of Graduate Studies as documentation regarding the completion of the research literacy requirement.
 For detailed information on this paper, please click on the following link:

 Research paper guidelines